decision-press/bootstrapping-ai/pillar3-oi-si-equity/pillar3-oi-si-equity.md

   - Do not require the user to “fix” their own language.

 Application:
-  - Pillar 3 (OPBD) must run this function before routing user requests.
+  - pillar2-kernel must run this function before routing user requests.
   - All pillars must respond using Si, not raw Oi.
   - This function operates silently unless clarification is needed.